 Design and Technology

 The department has a well appointed, purpose built workshop with a full range of both hand tools and machines including full CAD CAM facilities.
 The use of ICT plays a major role in the department and we have a comprehensive range of software to allow pupils to design and make in both 2D and 3D.
-With the recent addition of IPads issued to all students in the school, we are entering an exiting period in the use of more personal technology to aid our designing and manufacturing. in addition to new Apps to aid sketching and 3D designing we are printing in 3D and recording our findings in much more detail when researching and recording our work.
+With the addition of IPads, we are entering an exiting period in the use of more personal technology to aid our designing and manufacturing. in addition to new Apps to aid sketching and 3D designing we are printing in 3D and recording our findings in much more detail when researching and recording our work.

 During Key stage 3 pupils work with a variety of resistant materials and manufacture using both hand skills and computer aided making processes.
 In addition pupils experience aspects of systems and control and graphic based tasks.